 Collagen molecule chemistry

 Aggregates become skin tissue

-Transmission electron microscopy illustrates that the structure of bovine collagen fibrils presented in textbooks (left) closely resembles the structure of fibrils found in dressings containing collagen in the proper form ( right)
+Transmission electron microscopy illustrates that the structure of bovine collagen fibers presented in textbooks, (left) closely resembles the structure of fibers found in dressings containing collagen in its proper form. (right)

 These fibrils are 0.5 µm in diameter with repeat structural units that result in periodic striations